pocket-id/website/docs/configuration/ldap.md

 | Group Unique Identifier Attribute | uuid               | The LDAP attribute to uniquely identify the groups, **this should never change** |
 | Group Name Attribute              | uid                | The LDAP attribute to use as the name of synced groups                           |
 | Admin Group Name                  | \_pocket_id_admins | The group name to use for admin permissions for LDAP users                       |

+### Set up LDAP during Initial Setup

+1. Follow the installation guide [here](/docs/setup/installation).
+2. Set up your .env file with the required LDAP configuration. **It is very important that you have at least one user in the Admin Group!**
+3. In your .env file, set `LDAP_ENABLED=true` and `UI_CONFIG_DISABLED=true` so that Pocket ID uses the environment variables for all configuration.
+4. Wait for the server to start up and for the LDAP sync job to finish successfully (look in the logs for a line with the strings `Job run successfully` +  `name=SyncLdap`)
+5. Generate a one-time token for an admin user with `docker compose exec pocket-id /app/pocket-id one-time-access-token <user name or email>`.
+6. Use this link to log in and set up a passkey for your admin user.